 - The parent subnetwork column is removed from the subnetworks table.

 Utility networks that were created using ArcGIS Pro 2.1 are not fully 3D enabled; this includes utility networks that are upgraded.
-It is recommended to work with a utility network that has full 3D capabilities for dirty area and error feature management.
-To learn more, see How to ensure a utility network is fully 3D enabled.
+It is recommended to work with a utility network that has full 3D capabilities for dirty areas and error feature management.
+To learn more, see How To: Ensure a utility network is fully 3D enabled.